mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 Validator: validate-match {#Validators:validate-match}
 --------------------------------------------------------

 Takes in an id of a field and matches them together.
-Can also take *matchName* that is used in the error message (ie: password confirmations). *matchName* defaults to the name of the other field, which isn't always very helpful, so you should specify it.
+Can also take *matchName* that is used in the error message (i.e.: password confirmations). *matchName* defaults to the name of the other field, which isn't always very helpful, so you should specify it.

 	<input type="input" class="validate-match matchInput:'password' matchName:'password'"/>
 	//error msg: This field needs to match the password field.